curlyphries/AI-DJ/README.md

 ### API Keys

 The following API keys are required or optional for full functionality:
+These services enable features like AI-generated speech and music recommendations.

 - **OpenAI API Key** (Required): For generating DJ responses
   - Sign up at [OpenAI](https://platform.openai.com/signup)